-'''

 class MySpider(CrawlSpider):

 handle_httpstatus_list = [404]

 '''

 The handle_httpstatus_list key of Request.meta can also be used to specify which response codes to allow on a per-request basis.
-You can also set the meta key handle_httpstatus_all to True if you want to allow any response code for a request.
+You can also set the meta key handle_httpstatus_all to True if you want to allow any response code for a request, and False to disable the effects of the handle_httpstatus_all key.